Introduction

 5. Vanadium

-- It is added to cast iron in amounts of 0.10 to 0.50 %.
-It promotes grain refinement, increases strength and increases resistance to fatigue stresses.
-However, it tends to reduce graphitization.
+- Metallurgists add vanadium to cast iron in amounts ranging from 0.10% to 0.50%.
+It refines the grain structure, increases strength, and improves resistance to fatigue stresses.
+However, it also reduces graphitization.

 6. Boron

 - Until quite recently, boron received little recognition as an addition to regular gray cast iron.
 0.05% boron, 3.5 % carbon and 1.0 % silicon in cast iron help to increase surface hardness and refine structure.
-This alloy is used for rolls in rolling mills.
+Engineers use this alloy for rolls in rolling mills.

 Properties of Cast Iron